rossanasilva/Desenvolvimento-Web/README.md

 ## Folder Structure

-- `CSS`: the folder to maintain css files
+- `css`: the folder to maintain css files
-- `HTML`: the folder to maintain html files
+- `html`: the folder to maintain html files
+- `javascript`: the folder to maintain js files
-- `PHP`: the folder to maintain php files
+- `php`: the folder to maintain php files
-- `Projects`: the folder to maintain projects
+- `projects`: the folder to maintain projects
 ----------------------------------------------------------------------------

 ## Everything about Web Development